 However, as bright as Bitcoin’s future may be, that doesn’t mean you shouldn’t remain vigilant – no technology can be 100% safe from hackers.
 The main security risk lies in poor management of the digital wallet and private key: the means by which you store and access your coins, respectively.
 This risk can be reduced by keeping a separate ‘spending’ and ‘saving’ wallet, as you might with different bank accounts, and by keeping your private keys stored offline.
 Also, since transactions are untraceable (and irreversible), it has become the preferred method of payment for online criminals and hackers.

 All things considered, is it worth investing in Bitcoin?
 Will its value continue to rise, or will the bubble burst?
-As usual industry experts are split, with Brock Pierce, co-founder of Blockchain Capital, claiming that the technology behind Bitcoin “is going to impact our world more than the internet has”.
-But some are less enthused.
-Peter Denious, head of global capital at Aberdeen Asset Management, told Bloomberg that Bitcoin’s success is totally dependent on “a gold rush mentality”, with prices driven by speculation alone.
+As usual industry experts are split: Brock Pierce, co-founder of Blockchain Capital, claimed that the technology behind Bitcoin “is going to impact our world more than the internet has”.
+Peter Denious, head of global capital at Aberdeen Asset Management, however, was less enthused, telling Bloomberg that Bitcoin’s success is totally dependent on “a gold rush mentality”, with prices driven by speculation alone.

-Gold rush mentality or not, for now it’s a trend that continues to soar.
-In the course of writing this post alone, the Financial Times published an article on the development of a new cryptocurrency, “utility settlement coin”.
+Gold rush mentality or not, Bitcoin is a trend that continues to soar for the time being.
+During the writing of this post alone, the Financial Times published an article on the development of a new cryptocurrency, “utility settlement coin”.
 This time though, it’s supported by the very banks Bitcoin sought to challenge, with Barclays and HSBC joining the project.